Budgeting for unexpected expenses.

 Our budget is a zero based budget, meaning every single penny that comes in during the month is budgeted to a certain category.
 There is no excess.
 This not only helps keep us on track, but it also means we have to stick to what was budgeted, no exceptions!

 We try to brainstorm every expense that is likely to arise over the next month.
 Sometimes, we forget something.
-And other times expenses arise that we had no way to plan for.
+And other times expenses arise that we had no way to plan for or expect.

 Take last month for example.